Use Neem Oil for Indoor Plants to save them from pests and diseases naturally. It gives you an organic and safe solution!

 If you want to get rid of pest problems for your indoor plants without using chemicals then follow these Tips to Use Neem Oil for Houseplants!

 Read about coconut oil uses in the garden here

 Why Use Neem Oil For Houseplants?

-Using pesticides for houseplants can be really harmful as a research indicates that exposure to it can lead to lymphoma, leukemia, brain, breast, kidney, lung, ovarian, pancreatic, prostate, and stomach cancer.
+Using pesticides for houseplants can be really harmful as research indicates that exposure to them can lead to lymphoma, leukemia, brain, breast, kidney, lung, ovarian, pancreatic, prostate, and stomach cancer.

 So, what is the best alternative?
 This is where the neem oil comes to your rescue!
 Being completely natural and amazingly potent in killing most of the house pests, it does its job organically, posing no harm in any way.
 It is also safe for your kids and pets.

 According to this study, the bodies of insects absorb the neem compounds as if they were the real hormones, and this blocks their endocrine systems.
-The resulting deep-seated behavioral and physiological aberrations leave the insects so confused in their brain and body that they fail to reproduce and their populations plummet.
+The resulting deep-seated behavioral and physiological aberrations leave the insects confused and make their brain and bodies unable to reproduce, and their populations plummet.

 Check out some amazing neem oil uses in the garden here

 1. Neem Oil Spray for Indoor Plant Pests

 Make a solution of 10 ml neem oil in 500 ml of water and spray it on the foliage to get rid of powdery mildew.
 You can use it for any houseplant suffering from the disease.
 Make sure to shake the bottle well before use.